-1 LIPA HEARING 11-29-2021 integrated resources plan.
-LIPA's grid is dirty.
-2 Renewables are roughly only five percent of the grid 3 today.
+- 2 integrated resources plan.
+LIPA's grid is dirty. - 3 Renewables are roughly only five percent of the grid - 4 today.
 We need to get 70 percent by 2030.
-And even 4 if other regions achieve 80 percent, Long Island will 5 still need 50 percent.
-6 Our math shows that this implies 7 that we will need 10 gigawatts on the input, and we 8 9 have maybe 600 megawatts today.
-We need to dramatically increase; we need to dramatically 10 accelerate the annual base.
-11 12 The justification for the CBC 13 relies on a perceived cost shift from solar customer to non-adopters.
-While solar customers may have 14 15 lower bills because of significant investments in 16 rooftop solar systems, the scale of this cost shift 17 is simply unknown.
-This perceived cost shift also 18 does not take into account the full benefits of solar 19 energy, which includes improvements to public health and environment, grid resiliency, avoid of costs for 20 21 transmission and other benefits.
-Therefore, we 22 request an independent third-party study of the value 23 of solar within LIPA territory in which the findings are utilized when determining cost and charges to be 24 levied on solar customers.
-25
+And ever - 5 if other regions achieve 80 percent, Long Island will - 6 still need 50 percent. - 7 Our math shows that this implies - 8 that we will need 10 gigawatts on the input, and we - 9 have maybe 600 megawatts today.
+We need to - dramatically increase; we need to dramatically - 11 accelerate the annual base. - The justification for the CBC - 13 relies on a perceived cost shift from solar customer - 14 to non-adopters.
+While solar customers may have - lower bills because of significant investments in - 16 rooftop solar systems, the scale of this cost shift - is simply unknown.
+This perceived cost shift also - 18 does not take into account the full benefits of solar - 19 energy, which includes improvements to public health - and environment, grid resiliency, avoid of costs for - 21 transmission and other benefits.
+Therefore, we - 22 request an independent third-party study of the value - of solar within LIPA territory in which the findings - 24 are utilized when determining cost and charges to be - 25 levied on solar customers.